HISTORY OF THE UNIVERSITY OF ARKANSAS

 Our Student Body

 In history, though, recall that the end of the book is always the most recent development in history, the freshest moment, the newest big deal.
-In essence, for any university, that latest great thing will always be the corps of first-year students.
+In essence, for any university, that latest great thing will always be the new cadre of first-year students.

 They show up each year for orientation, a little wide-eyed and bewildered, a bit frenetic and barely able to contain their energy, but also open minded and almost dreamy about the possibilities that the future holds.

-In that sense, our student body has not changed one whit over the last 140 years, save perhaps the fashions they wear.
+In that sense, our students have not changed one whit over the last 145 years, save perhaps the fashions they wear.

 Students initiated the change of the university's name from Arkansas Industrial University to the University of Arkansas in 1899.
 Students chose the school colors in 1895.
 Students picked the Razorback as their mascot in 1910.